agude/agude.github.io/_posts/2018-03-14-a_career_starts_with_rejection.md

 [Lab41][lab41], where I published [a paper][paper] ([arXiv][arxiv]) and spent
 two great years learning from my brilliant coworkers.
 Now, I lead a data science team at [Intuit][intuit].
-Failing to get into graduate school in 2008 was crushing at the time, but in the long run it was just a minor bump in the road.
+Failing to get into graduate school in 2008 was crushing at the time, but it taught me that everyone falls, and sometimes they just need a bit of a hand to get back up and on their way.

 [insight]: https://www.insightdatascience.com
 [lab41]: https://www.lab41.org